Lake Tuggeranong College: Student admissions

 Lake Tuggeranong College admits around 450 year 11 students each year.
 Education programs are offered for students intending to apply for university admission as well as those seeking vocational training.
-The college also provides for students with special needs accepting children from special education schools.
+The college also provides for students with special needs, accepting children from special education schools.
 The college does not discriminate between students seeking higher tertiary education and vocational studies in its admissions process.

-The campus culture is structured on university lines, with large amounts of freedom of expression and emphasis on personal responsibility with regard to educational commitment than privately operated equivalent schools.
+The campus culture is structured on university lines, with larger amounts of freedom of expression and emphasis on personal responsibility with regard to educational commitment than privately operated equivalent schools.

 The ACT government does not allow schools to set compulsory fees to its domestic students, however the college Board suggests a voluntary contribution which includes a base sum of $180 per year.
 Around 60% of students pay this contribution.

 Students enroll in 4 to 8 subjects, which are classified as to whether or not they constitute formal pre-tertiary training.
 If they have that T classification, students are ranked in the subject.
 Other vocational courses are designed to provide training for the work force or for personal educational enrichment.

 Students who are enrolled in ASBAs only have to enroll in 4 subjects as they spend a day a week engaged in on-the-job training.